Education (ED)

 Fall Semester

 This course is intended to familiarize students with the various aspects of out-of-school time programming for children and youth including but not limited to after school programming and community/youth organizations.
 By examining the criteria for effective learning environments for children and youth, students will gain an understanding of the factors that contribute to programming for positive youth development.
-Students complete a six (6) hour a week field observation and participation field component in conjunction with this course in an after school program, or youth organization.
+Students complete a six (6) hour-a-week field observation and participation field component in conjunction with this course in an after school program, or youth organization.

-Prerequisite:s ED 2411 or ED 2412.
+Prerequisite: ED 2411 or ED 2412 or permission of instructor

 ED 2510 - Guiding Behavior - 3 credits